HILDE BRAET - Artist

 pornography usually shows the genus, it turns it into a

 motionless object, a fetish.
-The erotic photo on the other hand
+The erotic photo on the other

-either.
+show this either.
 What is not seen, is equally important.

 The